 - Increase customer base by 20% by year-end

-There are various other ways of capturing greater market share, apart from this.
-Ideally, your marketing objectives should look to concretize a time-based plan covering how your company intends to reach its desired market share.
+There are various other ways of gaining more customers, apart from this.
+Ideally, your marketing objective should look to concretize a time-based plan covering how your company intends to reach its desired market share.
 With this in hand, it’s easier to break the goal down into bite-sized actions that can be time-boxed and properly tracked.

 Brand authority can also contribute to brand dominance and a larger market share.
 Regardless, this goal can also be separate and distinct because it is an end in itself.